GoodsChain/backend/memory-bank/progress.md

 6. Used go-sqlmock for repository testing to avoid real database dependencies
 7. Created mock repositories using 'make mock' command for usecase testing
 8. Applied consistent architectural patterns across different domain entities (customers and suppliers)
+9. Implemented graceful shutdown with 30-second timeout to ensure clean application termination
+10. Configured HTTP server with appropriate timeouts (read, write, idle) for better performance and security
+11. Refactored graceful shutdown logic into a dedicated function to improve code organization and maintainability